 If you plan to have surgery while taking pralsetinib, let your doctor know ahead of time.
 Your doctor should instruct you on any potential adjustments to your treatment regimen prior to the procedure.3

 Before starting treatment with pralsetinib, tell your doctor about all your health conditions, including if you have lung or breathing problems outside of cancer.
 Let your doctor know if you have high blood pressure or bleeding problems/disorders.3

-Pralsetinib can harm an unborn baby and should not be taken by women who are pregnant or planning to become pregnant.
-Women should have a pregnancy test before treatment with pralsetinib begins.
-While taking pralsetinib, males with female partners who can become pregnant, and females who can become pregnant, should both use contraceptives during treatment and for a period of time after completing treatment.
-Some forms of hormonal birth control, including oral contraceptives, shots, or skin patches may not be effective while taking pralsetinib, and patients should discuss appropriate birth control methods, and how long they need to use them, with their doctor.
-Women should not breastfeed during treatment with pralsetinib and for 1 week after the final dose.3
+If you are pregnant, plan to become pregnant, or are breastfeeding or plan to breastfeed, talk with your doctor.
+Pralsetinib can cause harm to a developing fetus and should not be taken by women who are pregnant.
+While taking pralsetinib, males with female partners who can become pregnant, and females who can become pregnant, should both use contraceptives during treatment and for a period of time after completing treatment (patients should discuss appropriate birth control methods, and how long they need to use them, with their doctor).
+Females should not breastfeed during pralsetinib treatment and for a period of time following the final dose (patients should discuss breastfeeding considerations with their doctor).3

 Before beginning treatment with pralsetinib, patients should talk to their doctor about all medications (prescription and over-the-counter), vitamins, and supplements they are taking.
 Some medications or supplements may interfere with each other or cause unsafe side effects.
 Patients should take their medication as prescribed by their doctor.
 Patients should talk to their doctor if they have any questions, or if they have questions regarding their pralsetinib regimen.

 For more information, read the full prescribing information of pralsetinib.